silverpond/highlighter-docs/content/docs/tutorials/creating-your-first-capability.md

 +++
-title = "Creating your first assessment capability" description = "A tutorial on how to create your first assessment capability, add it to an agent and run in an assessment process" date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false
+title = "Creating your first capability" description = "A tutorial on how to create your first capability, add it to an agent and run in an assessment process" date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false